BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

-## Turning on an LED with your Raspberry Pi's GPIO Pins
+## Controlling an LED via GPIO

-* **Difficulty**: beginner
-* **Goal**: Connecting an LED to the Raspberry Pi GPIO's and turning it on and off in a loop.
-This results in a flashing LED.
+The goal of this guide is to connect an LED to the Raspberry Pi GPIO's and turn it on and off.
+Next the LED class build earlier needs to be adapted to make use of the GPIO and control a real life LED.

 ### Introduction